Skip to main content

 Use enum or Named Tuples for Immutable Sets of Key-Value Pairs #

-Use the enum type in Python 3.4 or above for immutable collections of key-value pairs.
+Use the enum type for immutable collections of key-value pairs.
 Enums can use class inheritance.

-Python 3 also has collections.namedtuple() for immutable key-value pairs.
+Python also has collections.namedtuple() for immutable key-value pairs.
+This feature was created before enum types.
 Named tuples do not use classes.

 Format Strings with f-strings #